dbursztynowski/5gc/open5gs/README.txt

 # ==> if $ cat /proc/cpuinfo | grep avx returns blank output on your host machine (so your host does not support avx
       instruction set extension ) then you have to change the mongodb image to be used
-  - download open5gs helm chart
+  - download open5gs helm chart (earlier we used version 2.2.0)
-$ helm pull oci://registry-1.docker.io/gradiant/open5gs --version 2.2.0
+$ helm pull oci://registry-1.docker.io/gradiant/open5gs --version 2.2.4
   - unzip to directory ./open5gs (https://phoenixnap.com/kb/extract-tar-gz-files-linux-command-line)
 $ tar -xvzf open5gs-2.2.0.tgz -C ./open5gs   # adjust *.tgz file name according to your case